maxs002/AP-FRQs-2025/Q4/README.md

-## Question 3 Analysis
+## Question 4 Analysis
 ### Signature

 This section contains my analysis of Question 2 (Class Design):

 #### My initial approach during the exam:
 - Easy to understand
-- knew i needed to create new instance
-- I knew mod was needed
-- although i need what was needed was kinda hard to write it during the test like the size()-1-i
+- Knew we need to check condtions of same path
+- Booleans/if conditions
+- did the same thing but i believe incorrectly did the first if condition of != row != col

 #### My revised solution after review:
-- made sure it was size()-1-i
+- made sure all if conditions were logical
-- probably shouldve made variables for size() because too much writing

 #### Key concepts tested in this question:
 - loops
-- Mod
+- Random Number generator
-- ArrayList
+- if conditions/booleans
 - Arrays

 #### What I learned from revisiting this problem: